lbrobinho/Food-delivery-service/README.md

     The application is built on micro-service design.
 The application consists of four modules.

 * Restaurant
-  * User can serch restaurant, and get menu.
+  * User can search restaurant, and get menu.

 * Order
   * User can place order